learnbyexample/learn_gnused/gnu_sed.md

 $ sed -n '3p' rhymes.txt
 go play in the park

-# print 2nd and 6th line
+# print the 2nd and 6th lines
 $ sed -n '2p; 6p' rhymes.txt
 listen to what I say
 There are so many delights to cherish